 Sulfites Anything fake like a food additive (artificial colors, preservatives, benzoates)

 Cola drinks Spices like cloves, cinnamon, chili and curry

 There are other foods, this is not complete.

-11) Look at your medication list to see if you are taking a medication that is causing a MIS (medication induced SNP).
-If you are interested in seriously cutting-edge information on genes, and how medications induce SNPs (and you have good understanding of pathways) you can check out my Keyring Pathways.
+11) Look at your medication list to see if you are taking a medication that is causing an MIS (medication-induced SNP).
+If you are interested in seriously cutting-edge information on genes, and how medications induce SNPs (and you have a good understanding of pathways) you can check out my Keyring Pathways.